 Her hair shivered black, small curls tumbled over full lips, high cheekbones, and blank grey eyes that stared up through the smoke at the summer sky.

 ‘You killed two more of my inner circle.’
 Searing fury emanated from Voldemort’s whisper.
 ‘Wearing my own face, no less.’

 ‘You killed Tonks.’
 Harry picked a safe spot between the molten stone and scorched craters, taking deep gulps of acrid, smoke-saturated air.

 ‘Not just Tonks.’
 Voldemort’s lips curled into a cold grin.
 ‘You robbed me of Bellatrix, a loyal follower, and now…’ His gaze drifted to the red umbrellas.
 ‘Now we are even.’

 ‘Go find her, Harry.’
 Voldemort’s wand flashed up and Fleur’s ring turned hot on his hand, crumbling to dust as Voldemort’s magic wrenched Harry’s face back into shape.
 ‘Maybe she’ll live long enough for you to watch her die, for you to watch her loyalty and devotion stolen from you.’
 Voldemort apparated away with a soft snap.

 Harry sprinted through floating red tatters and drifting smoke.
-Each flash of ruby stabbed at him.
-Every glimpse of crimson cloth sent his heart into spasms.
+Panic stabbed at him with each flash of ruby and every glimpse of crimson cloth sent his heart spasming.